 A pastor’s calling is a marvelous calling but at times, can be very challenging, lonely, exciting, frustrating, and yet very satisfying.
 Just as it is important for any man to have a help mate, it is doubly important for a female pastor to have that “special someone” to assist and fulfill God’s calling for their “special work” or ministry.
-(Printable Version link at the bottom of this article)
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Role of a pastor’s husband is not really defined and there is no “cookie cutter” approach to follow.
 Can a husband’s role be equally the same as it would for a pastor’s wife?
 I think not.
 There are certain dynamics and differences when it comes to the roles of a female pastor and for her male spouse.